Skip to main content

 --title <title>Override the title

---visibility <visibility>private, workspace, or public
+--visibility <visibility>private, workspace, or public; omit to preserve current visibility

---tags <tags>Comma-separated tags
+--tags <tags>Comma-separated tags; omit to preserve current tags

 --confirm-publicRequired when moving to public